apache/mxnet/doc/build.md

 R Package Installation
 ----------------------
-To install the python package.
+To install the R package.
 First finish the [Build MXNet Library](#build-mxnet-library) step.
 Then use the following command to install mxnet at root folder

 ```bash